abesford/seizzmic-site-0c00b/src/pages/sectors/health.md

   - section_id: banner
     title: Health sector
     content: >
-      clinicians or the back office have shown incredible resilience
+      clinicians and the back office have shown incredible resilience

       digital health uptake during Covid-19.
 But still has a long way to go to